Skip to main content

 http://localhost:2954/api/boards

-MCP and CLI calls running inside the same shell automatically pick up KANBAN_LITE_TOKEN from the environment — no extra configuration needed.
+MCP calls running inside the same shell automatically pick up KANBAN_LITE_TOKEN from the environment.
+CLI calls do the same, or you can pass --token <value> for a one-off invocation.

 What is still open-access